ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 last case the defined Promise will be returned.
 Note that returning a Promise can mean anything from it being fulfilled, rejected or pending.

-Let us now look at an example using the onRejected callback.
+Let us now look at an example using the <code>onRejected</code> callback.

 ```javascript
 new Promise((resolve, reject) => {